WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 Each component is wrapped in a dedicated actix actor.

-This configuration is only one of the many possible.
-Each component is, in fact, developed as an independent library allowing greater flexibility in deciding whether and how to use it.
+This configuration is only one of many possible configurations.
+Each component has been developed as an independent library, allowing for greater flexibility in deciding whether and how to use it.

 At the same time, there are no restrictions that force the use of the components into the same executable.
 While this is the simplest way to assemble them into a working product, the